OspreyProject/Osprey/docs/remote-config.md

 # Remote configuration

+> Managing a fleet?
+The [Osprey Management Console](https://console.osprey.ac) builds and hosts this configuration
+> per client and updates every enrolled device automatically.
+Plans are on the
+> [pricing page](https://osprey.ac/pricing/).
+The rest of this document describes the underlying extension behavior
+> for administrators who host their own configuration.

-The `ManagedConfigUrl` managed policy points the extension at a JSON document that it hosts and controls.
-The extension fetches this document on startup and on a recurring schedule, then applies it.
-An MSP edits one hosted file per client and every enrolled endpoint picks up the change on its next refresh, with no Group Policy or Intune re-push.
+The `ManagedConfigUrl` managed policy points the extension at a JSON document that the administrator hosts and controls.
+The extension fetches this document on startup and on a recurring schedule, then applies it, so enrolled endpoints pick up changes on their next refresh without a Group Policy or Intune re-push.

 ## How values are applied